ChrisH2727/Milestone-2/TEST.md

   It is assumed that all remaining error conditions are handled in the same way, therefore for the remaining error checks, only one scenario will be tested.

-#### 2.1.10.2 The task description must start with an alphanumeric character Subsequent non alphanumeric charaters are permitted
+#### 2.1.10.2 The task description must start with an alphanumeric character Subsequent non alphanumeric characters are permitted

 #### 2.1.10.3 Negative value task duration values are not permitted